hku-casr/riscv-overlay/README.md

 RISC-V RV32I is chosen as the instruction set for its openness and portability, and the soft processor is designed as a 4-stage pipeline to minimize the resource consumption when implemented on FPGAs.

-The processor is generically implemented so as to promote design portability and compatibility across different FPGA platforms, which include Spartan-3 to Virtex-7 and Cyclone IV to V.
+The processor is generically implemented so as to promote design portability and compatibility across different FPGA platforms.
+Current implemenations support Spartan-3 to Virtex-7 and Cyclone IV to V.

 To use this soft processor, instantiate a new project in ISE or Quartus II and put all the files in there.
 Ok, now, you are basically done.